gpstar81/GPStar-proton-pack/SMOKE.md

 ![](images/NFilterFan.jpg)

-One issue encountered is that within the N-Filter portion of the cyclotron lid is a screw post which sits directly over the cone and will block smoke flow.
+One issue encountered is that within the N-Filter portion of the Cyclotron Lid is a screw post which sits directly over the cone and will block smoke flow.
 Using a small drill bit, it is possible to slowly drill out 2-3 holes within the plastic screw post which will let smoke enter the top of the N-Filter, and will be vented by the blower fan via the screened holes.
 The preview below shows how effective the fan can be at pushing the smoke generated.

 ![](images/NFilterSmoke.gif)